Charles-Kaminski/FastEditDistanceUsingBigDataPrefixTrees/README.md

 # Fast Edit Distance Using Big Data Prefix Trees
-Build prefix trees on a big-data platform using a lightening-fast method and use prefix trees to implement fast edit-distance algorithms.
+Build prefix trees on a big-data platform using a lightning-fast method and use prefix trees to implement fast edit-distance algorithms.

 Read more at: